My Immortal (fan fiction): Rose Christo co-authorship claim

 These statements sparked a search for the claimed Tumblr account, which was found as Christo's in early September.
 By September 5, Christo stated on her Tumblr account that she co-wrote My Immortal and that she had provided proof to her publisher Macmillan Publishers, later reported by BuzzFeed, and on September 7, BuzzFeed published her first official statement as the alleged author of My Immortal.
 She said of her decision to publicly identify herself as a co-author: "I would never have come forward about My Immortal if not for the fact that it coincided with the things that happened to me as a teen."

-Later that month, a forum post on Kiwi Farms by Christo's brother (the subject of her memoir), verified as such by the forum operators, refuted many of Christo's claims in the upcoming memoir, including those of their Native American ancestry, shared childhood history, and ever having been in foster care.
-The memoir was subsequently canceled by Macmillan after an investigation found factual errors in her narrative; Christo claimed that she had made these errors intentionally in an attempt to protect her family's identity, but had done so without the publisher's knowledge.
-Christo's brother has additionally said that he does not know if Christo wrote My Immortal and that she enjoyed ridiculing poorly written fan fiction.
-Christo confirmed via Tumblr in October that her original name was Theresa Rose Christodoulopoulos, confirmed her brother's identity, and conceded that many of his revelations about her were true, but also disagreed with a few of his claims and reiterated her claim that she was one of the authors of My Immortal.
-She closed the Tumblr account a few days later.
-Vox described Christo's authorship claim as one of the more likely claims she has made, though still in some doubt.
+In October, Christo admitted that she had falsified some of the information put forward, which she said was to protect her family's identities, and that her book would not be published.
+Macmillan Publishers soon confirmed this, stating only: "Wednesday Books has cancelled publication of Under the Same Stars.
+We have no further comment."